Mimi-codes/fullstack/part_5/bloglist-frontend/README.md

 Learnt about handling login in frontend.
 This entails setting proxy port to set a connection between the frontend and the backend code/database.
-To be updated later.
+To be updated in details later.